dothq/browser/README.md

     </a>
 </p>

+Rewrite is underway!
+You can check out the new version at [dot-browser/browser](https://github.com/dot-browser/browser)

 A privacy-centric web browser, with an elegant UI and a robust built-in ad blocker, all designed with anonymity in mind.

 ![](https://dotbrowser.me/static/Dot-landing.png)